What are the most recent criteria for the EB-1 green card?

 Evidence that work has been displayed at artistic exhibitions or showcases

-Evidence of performance of a leading or critical role in distinguished organizations
+Evidence of performance in a leading or critical role in distinguished organizations

-Evidence of high salary or other significantly high remuneration in relation to others in the field
+Evidence of a high salary or other significantly high remuneration in relation to others in the field

 Evidence of commercial successes in the performing arts